Seven Signs To Recognize If You Might Have Disorganized Schizophrenia

 The efficacy of online counseling

-Those experiencing symptoms of psychosis or living with a mental health condition like schizophrenia may benefit from online counseling.
+Those experiencing disorganized symptoms, symptoms of psychosis, or living with a mental health condition like schizophrenia may benefit from online counseling.
 In one study, researchers concluded that an online mindfulness-based therapy intervention was effective in reducing symptoms of depression, anxiety, and distressing voices in those with a schizophrenia spectrum diagnosis.
 These results were found to be on par with face-to-face mindfulness programs designed for the same reasons.

 Takeaway